Queen Seondeok of Silla: Bidam's rebellion

 On February 8, 647 (January 8, lunar calendar), Queen Seondeok faced her greatest challenge when several of her highest officials started a rebellion against her.
 They were led by Bidam, who asserted that: "The female king failed to rule the country, therefore women should stop ruling".
 Bidam had strong political influence in the court, and thus created the biggest rebellion in Silla's history.
 Since most of the army had been sent to different parts of the Silla kingdom to defend it from potential foreign invasions, the rebellion was a great threat.

 According to a famous anecdote about Bidam's rebellion, on the night of Bidam's rebellion, Queen Seondeok's health had deteriorated sharply due to illness, and a star fell near the Queen's residence.
 Bidam, who saw the star, claimed it was a sign of the queen's impending downfall, to encourage his superstitious followers.
 The queen, who heard of the event, became fearful and anxious, but Kim Yushin calmed her by telling her not to worry, for he had a plan to suppress the rebellion.
 He then flew a huge kite with a burning scarecrow attached to it, to make it appear that the star was back in its place.
 Bidam's followers saw this, and became greatly discouraged.

-The rebellion was eventually suppressed by Gim Yu-sin and Kim Alcheon.
-According to Samguk Sagi, Bidam and his thirty followers were executed on February 17, 647 (lunar calendar).
+The rebellion was eventually suppressed by Kim Yu-sin and Kim Alcheon.
+According to the Samguk sagi, Bidam and his thirty followers were executed on February 17, 647 (lunar calendar).
 The rebellion therefore lasted for fewer than 10 days, and failed in its goal to overthrow the government of Queen Seondeok.

 Death

-Queen Seondeok died on February 17, 647 (January 8, 647 in the lunar calendar) shortly before Bidam's rebellion was completely suppressed.
+Queen Seondeok died on February 20, 647 (January 8, 647 in the lunar calendar) shortly before Bidam's rebellion was completely suppressed.
 There is no known record identifying the exact cause of her death, but Queen Seondeok was known to have had an unspecified illness shortly prior to her death, and this illness is most commonly theorized as the cause of her death.
 Some historians state it is also possible she died partly out of shock that Bidam had instigated a rebellion against her.
 Queen Seondeok was buried in a tomb on Nangsan, one of the sacred mountains in Gyeongju.
 After Queen Seondeok's death, her cousin was then named as the next female ruler of Silla, and became Queen Jindeok.